/

 The Speed: Flawless

 I am currently on the Virgin Media M500 package.
-This is marketed as an ultrafast broadband speed suitable for large households of five or more people.
-In theory, it averages a download speed that is 16Mbps faster than standard 500Mbps broadband, with an average upload speed of 52Mbps.
+This is still marketed as an ultrafast tier for larger households, with an average download speed of 516Mbps and an average upload speed of 52Mbps.

-In practice?
-It has been absolutely rock solid.
-Since I have been with them, speed has never been an issue.
+In practice, it has been absolutely rock solid.
+Since I have been with them, speed has never really been the issue.

-My personal speed test result below confirms this.
+My personal speed test below backs that up.
 I am pulling 554.07 Mbps download and 52.06 Mbps upload.
-The latency is also very good for a cable connection, with an Idle Ping of 11ms and Jitter of just 1ms.
-For gaming and 4K streaming, the performance is undeniably above average.
+Latency is good for a cable line too, with an idle ping of 11ms and jitter of just 1ms.
+For gaming, large downloads and 4K streaming, the actual performance is properly strong.

 Virgin Media M500 Speed Test Result showing 554Mbps download